hrt127/hrt127/README.md

 <details>
 <summary>Automation & Agents</summary>

-I'm conceptually aware of some, still very silly stupid unaware of others.
-Personal system maturation, before moving into this with meaningful intent ~ high level outcome and things I enjoy.
 * Personal workflow automation
 * Research pipeline agents
 * Decision support systems
 * Data collection and processing automation

 >> Note:***Principle in sharing these***_Private by design; appropriate public intended so shared when stable with all inputs/docs/audits made available.
-I expect to be meaningfully engaged here Q2_2026. what gun to my head haha
+I expect to be meaningfully engaged here Q2_2026. what gun to my head haha. never for cunts.

 </details>